igormironchik/md4qt/README.md

 `md4qt` is a header-only C++ library for parsing Markdown.

-`md4qt` almost supports CommonMark 0.31.2 Spec, and some GitHub extensions, such as tables, footnotes, tasks lists, strikethroughs, LaTeX Math injections.
+`md4qt` supports CommonMark 0.31.2 Spec, and some GitHub extensions, such as tables, footnotes, tasks lists, strikethroughs, LaTeX Math injections.

 `md4qt` can be built with Qt6 or with ICU.